Albert R. Deininger

 Prior to this, he was patient accounts manager at New England Memorial Hospital in Stoneham, Mass.

-Al currently serves as a Board Member of the White Memorial Seventh-day Adventist Church, Adventist Health International and the Latin Business Association.
-He also is a Fellow in the American College of Healthcare Executives.
+Albert currently serves as a Board Member of the White Memorial Seventh-day Adventist Church, Adventist Health International and the Latin Business Association.
+He is also a Fellow in the American College of Healthcare Executives.